 Reading Test (60 mins)

-Before 2013, children took a specific writing test.
-Now, Year 6 teachers assess pupils' writing themselves.
+Children do not take a specific writing test.
+Year 6 teachers will assess pupils' writing themselves.
 They may do this during SATs week or at another time.

 The grades will then be submitted to the national Standards and Testing Agency by the end of June.